Ultrahydrophobicity

-Ultrahydrophobic (or superhydrophobic) surfaces are highly hydrophobic, i.e., extremely difficult to wet.
+In chemistry and materials science, ultrahydrophobic (or superhydrophobic) surfaces are highly hydrophobic, i.e., extremely difficult to wet.
 The contact angles of a water droplet on an ultrahydrophobic material exceed 150°.
 This is also referred to as the lotus effect, after the superhydrophobic leaves of the lotus plant.
 A droplet striking these kinds of surfaces can fully rebound like an elastic ball.
 Interactions of bouncing drops can be further reduced using special superhydrophobic surfaces that promote symmetry breaking, pancake bouncing or waterbowl bouncing.

 Theory

 In 1805, Thomas Young defined the contact angle θ by analysing the forces acting on a fluid droplet resting on a smooth solid surface surrounded by a gas.